 The model that was used to create the YAM program was the Junior Appalachian Musicians (JAM) program which originated in Sparta, NC by a traditional musician, Helen White.
 Realizing the need to preserve a vital aspect of mountain culture as well as offer positive activities to under served youth, local musicians and educators, she founded JAM in Alleghany County, NC. , which serves as the central resource center for JAM programs currently located throughout western North Carolina, Virginia and South Carolina.
 The geographic target area of JAM includes all of the Central and Southern Appalachian Mountains.
 YAM is now an affiliate of JAM.

-Currently the YAM program provides instruction to over three hundred 3rd-8th grade students enrolled in the after-school program offered at 12 schools/sites in Pickens County.
+Currently the YAM program provides instruction to over 400 hundred 3rd-8th grade students enrolled in the after-school program offered at 14 schools/sites in Pickens County.
 Sweet Potato Pie Kids is the performing band for YAM that promotes the YAM program by playing at various venues throughout the year.
-A traditional arts and music day camp, TAM YAM Camp, has been held for the past 12 plus years.
-Evening programs for 3rd graders up through adults are currently being held in 3 locations: Easley, Pickens, and Six Mile.
+A traditional arts and music day camp, TAM YAM Camp, has been held for the past 14 plus years.
+Evening programs for 3rd graders up through adults are currently being held in 4 locations: Easley, Pickens, Six Mile and Salem (Oconee County).
+The Liberty area will have a site beginning in November 2024.

 As with all things, instruments and instruction come at a cost.
 The goal of the program is to keep the tuition to the lowest level possible so that all interested youth will have an opportunity to carry on the heritage of our traditional Southern Appalachian music.
-To help assure this, the minimal tuition / rental fees are set on a sliding scale based on what the student pays for their school lunch.
+To help assure this, the minimal tuition / rental fees are based on the Tier Level of the student.
 The program stands alone, and only receives funding from tuition, grants, sponsorships, fundraisers, and donations.

 The model that was used to create the YAM program was the Junior Appalachian Musicians (JAM) program which originated in Sparta, NC by a traditional musician, Helen White.
 Realizing the need to preserve a vital aspect of mountain culture as well as offer positive activities to under served youth, local musicians and educators, she founded JAM in Alleghany County, NC. , which serves as the central resource center for JAM programs currently located throughout western North Carolina, Virginia and South Carolina.
 The geographic target area of JAM includes all of the Central and Southern Appalachian Mountains.
 YAM is now an affiliate of JAM.

-Currently the YAM program provides instruction to over three hundred 3rd-8th grade students enrolled in the after-school program offered at 12 schools/sites in Pickens County.
+Currently the YAM program provides instruction to over 400 hundred 3rd-8th grade students enrolled in the after-school program offered at 14 schools/sites in Pickens County.
 Sweet Potato Pie Kids is the performing band for YAM that promotes the YAM program by playing at various venues throughout the year.
-A traditional arts and music day camp, TAM YAM Camp, has been held for the past 12 plus years.
-Evening programs for 3rd graders up through adults are currently being held in 3 locations: Easley, Pickens, and Six Mile.
+A traditional arts and music day camp, TAM YAM Camp, has been held for the past 14 plus years.
+Evening programs for 3rd graders up through adults are currently being held in 4 locations: Easley, Pickens, Six Mile and Salem (Oconee County).
+The Liberty area will have a site beginning in November 2024.

 As with all things, instruments and instruction come at a cost.
 The goal of the program is to keep the tuition to the lowest level possible so that all interested youth will have an opportunity to carry on the heritage of our traditional Southern Appalachian music.
-To help assure this, the minimal tuition / rental fees are set on a sliding scale based on what the student pays for their school lunch.
+To help assure this, the minimal tuition / rental fees are based on the Tier Level of the student.
 The program stands alone, and only receives funding from tuition, grants, sponsorships, fundraisers, and donations.

 Administration